eromatiya/A-Personal-Arch-Installation-Guide/README.md

 #### Improve Terminal Experience with FISH

 `fish` is better than `zsh`, in my honest opinion.
 Why?
-In fish, you don't have to install tons of plugins using `oh-my-zsh`.
-And kinda lighter and less bloaty.
+The defaults in fish are great!
+No need to install a package or a plugin to have, for example autocompletion, etc.

 0. Before starting, we may want to see what shell is currently being used: